-The compressed air equipment in an installation determines the requisite working pressure of the system.
-This does not depend on the compressor only, but also on the design of the compressed air system and all of its pipework, valves, dryers, receivers, and filters.
-Simultaneously, the nominal air requirement for an application should be determined by calculating the air consumption for all the tools, machines and processes that will be connected.
-It should also include an estimate of their individual utilisation factors.
-Consider also potential leakage, wear, and future changes in the compressed air requirement which, experience shows, should be based on a probability factor that is close to 60 per cent.
+It is the compressed air equipment, the consumers, in an installation which determine the requisite working pressure; not just the air compressor but the design of the compressed air system.
+In a large installation that means all of its pipework, valves, dryers, receivers, and filters.
+At the outset, the nominal air requirement for an application should be determined by calculating the air consumption for all the tools, machines and processes that will be connected to it.
+Also to be considered are additions for leakage, wear, and any future changes in the compressed air requirement, which, experience shows, should be based on a probability factor that is close to 60 per cent.